 Best of all, I was honored to present one of the breakout sessions on “Cyber Security for County Governments in 2022.”

-This was a win-win because I had the opportunity to talk with many judges, magistrates, and commissioners about the state of cyber security in their counties, which helped me better understand the needs and be able to better protect them.
+This was a win-win because I had the opportunity to talk with many judges, magistrates, and commissioners about the state of cyber security in their counties, which helped me better understand the needs and be able to protect them better.

-For the attendees, it was a win because I did a 5-question contest at the end of each session and gave out small bottles of “adult refreshments” for the correct answers.
+It was a win for the attendees because I did a 5-question contest at the end of each session and gave out small bottles of “adult refreshments” for the correct answers.
 (My apologies for the Peach Schnapps.)

 Here are some of my takeaways:

-There is a WIDE range in the IT and Cyber Security levels – I found it surprising there are still counties without any meaningful IT or cyber security support.
+There is a wide range of IT and cybersecurity levels.
+I found it surprising that counties still lack meaningful IT or cybersecurity support.
 Others have significant support for their infrastructure.
 There doesn’t seem to be much rhyme or reason to what category counties fall into.

 Many still don’t understand what cyber security is – In simplest terms, “Cyber Security is a journey, not a destination.”
-I think many people are surprised to learn that you cannot just set it and forget it.
+Many people are surprised to learn that you cannot just set it and forget it.

 An assessment of your system is a snapshot in time.
 It may show the level of protection right now, but ongoing monitoring and assessments are needed to show changes and indications of compromise.
 A picture is worth a thousand words, but a video tells a story.